SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/hex_dump_Journey.md

   -> align 16 for local_fixup.dst position

 Basically, rather than reading them all together, it may be necessary to implement a position move by repeatedly using `read_f32` and so on.
-In other words, the length of a seek read at a time **depends on the implementation**.
+In other words, the final read length must be the same, but the length of the seek to be read at once is **implementation dependent**.

 - current position seek(reader/writer): <=>
 - where the actual field data resides: <->